Pay policy statement 2022/23

 - A deputy chief officer mentioned in section 2(8) of that act (for the purpose of this policy these are service managers that report to a director)

-Median gross pay is £21,268 which represents a 5.22:1 ratio to that of the Chief Executive.
-The multiplier is monitored each year and the differential between the top earner and the median average earner has decreased compared to 2016/17.
-This is a positive trend.
+The ‘pay multiple’ - the ratio between the highest paid salary and the median average salary of the council’s workforce is 5.05:1.
+The multiplier is monitored each year and the differential between the top earner and the median average earner has remained static.

 All employees, including senior employees, will normally be appointed to the minimum point of the grade for the job.